stevebrownlee/client-side-mastery-evening/week07/Labday/README.md

 > **Agenda:**  Augmented IIFE

 1. Why augment an IIFE?
-	* To make your code module
+	* To make your code modular
 	*
 2. Create augmented Sedan IIFE - see iife-augmented